swaptacular/swpt_accounts/protocol.rst

   bigger than `0.0`.

 * `creditor_identity` is a string, which (along with `debtor_id`)
   identifies the account.
-Different implementations may use different formats for the identifier.
+Different server implementations may use different formats for the identifier.
 Note that while `creditor_id` could be a "local" identifier, recognized only by the system that created the account, `creditor_identity` is always a globally recognized identifier.

 AccountPurge